 The Law Commission, in its 2015 report stated, “many animals do not survive the trauma of being transported in small cages without adequate water or food, and estimates suggest that, overall, 40% of animals die in captivity or transportation.”

 Lately, it has become a casual (but tastelessly callous) sight to spot Siberian Huskies or St Bernard(s) on Delhi roads, a dark and desolate divergence from the Siberian and Swiss landscapes respectively.
 These pedigree pups are often abandoned because of the ‘owners’ inability to maintain them in harsh Indian climates, adding to ever-growing stray dog population in India.

+The new regulations will also set age and sterilization requirements before dogs are sold, and will regulate the number of litters each female dog can produce.
 We hope this dictum bans the breeder business for good.
 What would add to this ruling would be a regulation on more than 3,00,000 pet shops in India.